A rural part of the province

 Cherry-picking in Vall de Gallinera, Alicante

 When you arrive at the Vall de Gallinera you will discover a feeling as if you stepped back in time.
 The landscape of eight little towns surrounded by valleys and mountains enchants at first sight.
 This region is famous for the fine quality of cherries it produces.
 Therefore it is best to visit in Spring when the trees blossom.
 Or in June when the cherries are harvested and the cherry festival is celebrated.

 Views across from Benidoleig caves

 The village of Benidoleig lays on the slopes of the Girona Valley and offers a wide view over the orchards.
 It is best known for the Calaveras caves, also known as the cave of skulls.
 This cave is more than 100.000 years old and has lots of stalagmites and stalactites.
-The cave has many interesting shapes, one of them liked to Sophia Loren’s bust and another one looks like a map of Spain.
+The cave has many interesting shapes, one of them liked Sophia Loren’s bust and another one looks like a map of Spain.

 Paradise in Parcent

-The famous author Gabriel Miro, who has many streets named after him, said that the rural village of Parcent was a paradise between the mountains.
+The famous author Gabriel Miro, who has many streets named after him, said that the rural village of Parcent in Costa Blanca was a paradise between the mountains.
 Almost nothing has changed since he lived in the village.
 The parish church with the very unusual bell tower stands proud in the center of the village.
 And you can visit the communal washing area the local women used in Miro’s time at the river.

 Unusual architecture in Alcalali